unibz-core/d3fend-analysis/README.md

 ## Publications

 - The main publication has been submitted.
 It will appear here as soon as it is published.
+The preprint is available on [ResearchGate](https://www.researchgate.net/publication/370527042_Boosting_D3FEND_Ontological_analysis_and_recommendations).
 - Oliveira, Í., Sales, T.P., Baratella, R., Fumagalli, M., Guizzardi, G. (2022).
 An Ontology of Security from a Risk Treatment Perspective.
 In: Ralyté, J., Chakravarthy, S., Mohania, M., Jeusfeld, M.A., Karlapalem, K. (eds) Conceptual Modeling.
 ER 2022.
 Lecture Notes in Computer Science, vol 13607.
 Springer, Cham. https://doi.org/10.1007/978-3-031-17995-2_26

 ## Errata